The OHSAA officiating department has prepared the following presentation to assist officials with using ArbiterSports.

 ArbiterSports Technical Support is available from 8 am – 9 pm Monday through Thursday, 8 am – 7 pm on Friday, and 10 am – 4 pm on Saturday.
 These times are Eastern Time.

 Officials contracts are sent electronically.
-Once you accept a game contract, the contract for that specific game will be sent to you in an email for your records.
+Once you accept a game contract, an email will be sent to you for your records.

 Officials will get an email when they have been sent a new contest assignment.
-At that point the official can login either on a computer, tablet, or on ArbiterMobile using their phone to accept or decline that assignment.
+At that point, the official can login either on a computer, tablet, or on their phone to accept or decline that assignment.